-Consumers demands are powerful.
+Consumer demand is powerful.
 It can be the champion of a company’s success or the culprit of their failure.
 What I find even more interesting is how consumer demand is defined.
-Does a group of people with no intention of ever buying a restaurant’s product qualify as their consumer?
-With the avalanche of recent restaurant and retail pledges caving to pressure from animal rights organizations, it seems so.
+Does a group of people with no intention of ever buying a restaurant’s product qualify as their consumers?
+With the avalanche of the recent restaurant and retail pledges caving to pressure from animal rights organizations, it seems so.

 At the Animal Agriculture Alliance’s recent Stakeholders Summit, speakers offered insights about consumer demand – suggesting consumers aren’t the ones demanding restaurants and grocery stores to change their supply chain policies at all.
 Dr. Dan Thomson of Kansas State University stated, “activists today are masquerading as the consumers.”